TEACHING

 UNIVERSITÄT BASEL

-My teaching in Basel is connected to the Seminar for Media Studies under Markus Krajewski’s professorship, focusing on the following topics:
+My teaching in Basel was connected to the Seminar for Media Studies under Markus Krajewski’s professorship and included the following courses:

 2024 · Machine Visions: Deep Learning as Infrastructural Technology and Optical Instrument.
 Spring semester.
 Course description: This seminar explores recent developments in AI-driven machine vision through a historic lens, focusing on long-standing efforts to transform ways of seeing with the help of optical instruments.
 How do contemporary technologies such as facial recognition algorithms and generative image models work and both extend/differ from older visual techniques?
 What kind of visions are produced by today’s optical machine learning models, and how can we understand such visions from a cultural, political, and aesthetic viewpoint?
 By locating contemporary desires to enhance vision with the help of machines within a longer history of technology-assisted ways of seeing, this seminar provides the tools to critique, understand, and problematize the current visual turmoil produced by machine learning.